Zapuk Zupuk: Reception

-Zapuk Zapuk received mixed reviews from critics.
+Zapuk Zapuk received mixed to negative reviews from critics.
 Nandini Ramnath of Scroll.in praised Suraj Chavan's performance, describing it as a highlight of the film, but noted that the uneven narrative prevented it from being fully impactful.
 She likened the film to a fairy tale but felt it fell short due to certain flaws.
 Conversely, Kalpesh Kubal of Maharashtra Times appreciated the film's light-hearted and entertaining approach, particularly for younger audiences.
-However, he pointed out that some scenes felt overly exaggerated, affecting the overall coherence.A Reviewer from The Times of India highlighted the film’s comedic elements and Suraj Chavan’s energetic performance but noted that the narrative’s pacing and occasional over-the-top moments may not appeal to all audiences.
-Santosh Bagurde from Sakal commended the film’s vibrant energy and Suraj Chavan’s engaging performance, but critiqued its simplistic plot and lack of depth in character development, suggesting it may resonate more with audiences seeking light-hearted entertainment.Reshma Raikwar from Loksatta commended director Kedar Shinde's family-friendly approach and Chavan's comedic timing but noted the narrative's reliance on exaggerated humor and lack of depth.
+However, he pointed out that some scenes felt overly exaggerated, affecting the overall coherence.
+A Reviewer from The Times of India highlighted the film's comedic elements and Suraj Chavan's energetic performance but noted that the narrative's pacing and occasional over-the-top moments may not appeal to all audiences.
+Santosh Bagurde from Sakal commended the film's vibrant energy and Suraj Chavan's engaging performance, but critiqued its simplistic plot and lack of depth in character development, suggesting it may resonate more with audiences seeking light-hearted entertainment.
+Reshma Raikwar from Loksatta commended director Kedar Shinde's family-friendly approach and Chavan's comedic timing but noted the narrative's reliance on exaggerated humor and lack of depth.